 In the long months that followed, I didn’t sleep at night.
 Regularly, I would see images of the dead people and wake myself (and my boyfriend) in the night screaming.

 I guess it explains one of the main reasons why we broke up, I was no longer fun.
-The wild girl, I used to be, who feared nothing was long gone.
-In her place was a terrified shell of a person.
 The anxiety symptoms that I experienced each and every day were crippling.
 In fact, I remember my (now ex) boyfriend told me that my cries and screams at night were making him uncomfortable.

 After the Aftermath

 It took me another year of cognitive-behavioral therapy and anxiety medication to keep me sane.
 My last therapist and my supportive family did everything they could to help.
 They read and learned everything about PTSD, even so, I still felt incredibly alone and unsafe.

 My family understood my triggers which included boxes, cartons, shopping malls, enclosed spaces and loud noises.
 They kept the environment as calm and soothing as possible.

 I hate thinking about death and why one person would kill someone else but I guess the world is different and each of us think and behave differently.
 It is an ugly fact but we have to accept that.

 One piece of advice I would give anyone reading this, or who is going through post-traumatic stress disorder, is never to give up hope.
 You will get better.